-This next part describes students setting up the investigation.
-You may choose to do some of the set-up ahead of time or assist students in the set-up.
+This next part describes how students are setting up the investigation.
+You may choose to do some of the setup ahead of time or assist students with the setup.

-Give each student 3 or 4 of the same type of seeds (this is important because it's likely that not all the seeds will sprout).
+Give each student 3 or 4 of the same type of seeds (this is important because it's unlikely that all the seeds will sprout).
 Vary the type of beans from student to student.

-Consider asking students to draw a picture of their seeds either in their student notebook or on a blank paper using crayons or pencils.
+Consider asking students to draw a picture of their seeds, either in their student notebook or on a blank sheet of paper, using crayons or pencils.
 Gently guide students to only draw what they see.
 Help students write the day and date on the picture.

-Give students a damp paper towel (should not drip when you hand it to students) and a baggie.
-Show students how to fold the paper towel to fit inside the baggie.
+Give students a damp paper towel (should not drip when you hand it to students) and a plastic bag.
+Show students how to fold the paper towel to fit inside the bag.

-Show the students how to place their beans between the paper towel and side of bag (so beans are visible).
-Help students seal their bags and write their initials (use a permanent marker).
-Place the baggies in a common area in the room.
+Show the students how to place their beans between the paper towel and the side of the bag (so the beans are visible).
+Help students seal their bags and write their initials on them (use a permanent marker).
+Place the bags in a common area in the room.